“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 Some of us go through each day searching for our “why”—the purpose of our existence.
 Some stumble in their searches, while others make successful discoveries.

-Perhaps you’ve been led to this article because, like many others, you’re searching for your own life's purpose.
+Perhaps you’ve been led to this article because, like many others, you’re searching for your life's purpose.

 This is a legitimate question to ask yourself, and this post will provide you with a step-by-step guide on how to find your “why” in life.
-We hope that these tips can clarify your purpose, and by doing so benefit your career and personal life.
+We hope that these tips can clarify your purpose and, by doing so, benefit your career and personal life.
 First, let’s talk about the importance of having a life purpose.

 The Importance of Knowing Your “Why”